xiao99xiao/CCNStatusItem/ReadMe.md

 ## Overview

 `CCNStatusItem` is a subclass of `NSObject` to act as a custom `NSStatusItem`.
 Running on Yosemite it has full support for the class `NSStatusBarButton` which is provided by `NSStatusItem` via the `button` property.

+Features:
-Yosemite's dark menu mode will be automatically handled.<br />
+* Yosemite's dark menu mode will be automatically handled
+* Proximity drag detection
+* Support for Drag&Drop

 It supports a customizable statusItemWindow that will manage any `NSViewController` instance for presenting the content.

 This screenshot presents the current example application: